kiante-fernandez/food-association-networks/README.md

 Preference-based decisions, like choosing what to eat, often depend on associations between the options.
 For example, when selecting a fruit basket for the holidays, the relations between fruits contribute to the overall attractiveness of a basket.
 However, quantifying the relations between options is a non-trivial task.
 Ideally, the relations between options should relate to how they’re organized in a person’s memory.
 In this poster, I introduce a novel approach that utilizes semantic network modeling to quantify relations between groups of food options.
 By extracting descriptive measures of network organization, I showcase how the structure of knowledge representations of preferences can produce behavioral phenomena like choice, response times, and similarity judgments.
 In this study our goals are </br>

 1. to investigate a new application of modeling knowledge representations as networks to quantify relations, between groups of options within preferential decision-making </br>
-2. to examine how the structure of knowledge representations of preferences produces behavioral phenomena like choice, response times, and similarity judgements </br>
+2. to examine how the structure of knowledge representations of preferences produces behavioral phenomena like choice, response times, and similarity judgments </br>

 <img src="food_network_icon.png" alt="food association network" title="knowledge representation of liking preferences">